 The next step is to add warm water to the soap in the bucket but make sure that the water is not too hot.
-The reason for not using hot water is to protect the ferrule that is used to connect the clubheads to the shaft.
-Hot water will loosen the glue that keeps the ferrules in place, and this can lead to disastrous and very embarrassing situations
+The reason for not using hot water is to protect the ferrule used to connect the clubheads to the shaft.
+Hot water will loosen the glue that keeps the ferrules in place, leading to disastrous and very embarrassing situations.

 It will be beneficial to create some force from the water spraying into the bucket to create a lot of foam.

-Now that the water is ready and the right temperature, place your clubheads into the water ensuring that the clubheads are covered under the water.
-Keep the ferrules above the water and suds for long term protection.
+Now that the water is ready and at the right temperature, place your clubheads into the water, ensuring that the clubheads are covered under the water.
+Keep the ferrules above the water and suds for long-term protection.

 Do not place your putter and woods into the water to soak.

-Another handy trick that can be done either during a game or when cleaning your clubs is to use a golf tee to clean the grooves.
-Simply run it up and down each groove and then wipe away any residual dirt.
+Another handy trick that can be done during a game is using a golf tee to clean the grooves.
+Simply run it up and down each groove and wipe away any residual dirt.
 This is fast and extremely effective.

 Dry the clubhead with the towel and include the shaft in the drying process just in case some water has splashed onto the shaft during the rinse process.
 The drying process will remove any muck that may still be loose on the clubface after the cleaning and rinse.